-Here’s a great brochure prepared by the Rehab Services Administration, Department of Education describing the profession, rehab jobs, and information you’ve always wanted to know!
-It’s the source for the above sentence and the next couple paragraphs in my post.
+Here’s a great booklet prepared by the Rehab Services Administration, Department of Education describing the profession, rehab jobs, and information you’ve always wanted to know!
+It’s the source for some of the paragraphs in this post.

-In short, the goal of rehabilitation counseling is empowering people with disabilities to make informed choices, build viable careers and live more independently in the community.
+In short, the goal of rehabilitation counseling is empowering people with (or even without) disabilities to make informed choices, build viable careers, and live more independently in their community.

 Drake University, School of Education, Des Moines, Iowa offers an excellent Council of Rehabilitation Education (CORE) accredited master’s level Rehabilitation Counseling Program.
 This accreditation enables graduates of the program to become Certified Rehabilitation Counselors.
 The Commission on Rehabilitation Counselor Certification (CRCC) sets the standard for quality rehabilitation counseling services in the United States and Canada.

-Here’s a better bulldog picture.
+Below’s another great bulldog picture.
 She has experience in Drake’s Beautiful Bulldog contest!
 Her name is Fat Amy.
 She owns Jeska Reese Dean, a family friend.
-They both are now living in the Chicago area!

-For a little background, there are two main sections of the CRC exam: Counseling and Rehabilitation/Disability.
+For background purposes, there are two main sections of the CRC exam: Counseling and Rehabilitation/Disability.
 A statistical procedure called equating is used to ensure all examinees demonstrate the same level of ability in order to pass the exam.
 Here’s my results:

 Passing Scaled Score: 500